sentenz/convention/internal/about/software-analysis.md

 ## 3. Software Composition Analysis

 [Software Composition Analysis (SCA)](https://snyk.io/series/open-source-security/software-composition-analysis-sca/) is a type of software analysis that focuses on identifying and managing the open-source and third-party components used in software applications.
-Some common topics under the umbrella of SCA include:

 ### 3.1.
 License Compliance